neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/react-basics.md

 ## How React Renders

-React needs to know where to render the elements it creates.
-We select the DOM element we want to render into by using `document.querySelector()`.
-We then create a React root object.
-The root object has a `render()` method that we can use to render React elements into the DOM.
+React needs a **root element** in the DOM to render your application.
+This root acts as the entry point where React mounts its components

 **HTML**